tetteis/rhemafromgod/data/authors/default.md

 If you just accepted the Jesus Christ as your Lord and personal Saviour, congratulations!!!
 You are now a child of God!
 Believe it, for the Word of God always WORKS!

 Find a Holy Ghost filled Bible believing church around you and become a part today.
 You can write to us should you need any help.
+Kindly [follow us on Twitter](https://twitter.com/rhemafromgod).

 I Love You.
 ❤️❤️❤️